pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - how

 # Who
-- Who told you to use a strong password?
 - Who do you know from Japan?
-- Who are you going with?
-- Who are you going to visit in Spain?
 - Who did you buy your car from?
 - Who did you take your walk with?
 - Who did you go with on your walk?
+- Who did you go to the restaurant with?
+- Who do you think will win the game tonight?
+- Who did you go with?

+- Who took you? (context: father to son-> son went to beach)
+- Who walked with you?
+- Who went with you on your walk?
+- Who told you to use a strong password?
 - Who sold you the car?
+- Who worked with you on that project?
+- Who are you going with?
+- Who are you going with to the movies?
+- Who are you going to visit in Spain?
 - Who is this little angel?
 - Who is traveling with you today?
 - Who are you going to hire?